 ART covers a wide spectrum of technologies.
-For people having problems conceiving, it is common to begin treatment using techniques that include stimulating the ovaries, artificial insemination, or artificial insemination using donor sperm.
+For people having problems conceiving, it is common to begin treatment using techniques that include stimulating the ovaries or artificial insemination.
+More advanced techniques include in-vitro fertilisation, intracytoplasmic sperm injection, and pre-implantation genetic diagnosis.
+Donor eggs and embryos may also be used in these processes.
+These techniques are explained below.

 Stimulating the Ovaries (ovulation induction)